 The screenshot shows the 'Instances' page in the OpenStack vTPS interface.
-It lists two instances: 'vTPS-GA-vtp_simple_instance-kjrhya|20b15' and 'vTPS-EG-Dataseg_A'.
-The 'vTPS-GA...' instance is selected.
-The table includes columns for Instance Name, Image Name, IP Address, Size, Key Pair, Status, Availability Zone, Task, Power State, Time since created, and Actions.
+It lists two instances: 'vTPS-GA' and 'vTPS\simple\instance-kjrhya|20b|5'.
+The 'vTPS-GA' instance is selected, as indicated by the highlighted row.
+The table includes columns: Instance Name, Image Name, IP Address, Size, Key Pair, Status, Availability Zone, Task, Power State, Time since created, and Actions.
+The 'Actions' column for the selected instance includes a 'Create Snapshot' button.